graphile/migrate/README.md

 ## Status

-**EXPERIMENTAL**

-Tests are in place for many of the APIs, though the API remains undocumented (deliberately) and thus if you use the API directly (as opposed to using the CLI) you should expect to have to update your code from time to time.
-(We advise using TypeScript to make spotting breaking changes easier.)
-There are no automated integration tests of the CLI yet (although mostly all it does is hand off to the API).

-There are people (including the maintainer) using this software to manage production databases.
-It is also used in
+**STABLE**

+This project is intended to be consumed via the CLI, which is stable and is being used in production in many projects.
+The CLI doesn't have explicit tests (PR welcome!), but it's a thin wrapper around the programmatic API which has copious tests.

+The programmatic API is deliberately undocumented; it is not a public interface at this time (though it is fully typed in TypeScript).
+We reserve the right to make breaking changes to the programmatic API in patch releases (though this has not happened yet and is unlikely to happen without good reason).
+Should you need to use the programmatic API, please get in touch to encourage us to make this a supported interface ─ we'd love to know how you're using it!

+The project as a whole is stable, but the approach is still "experimental", in
+particular:

+- because committed migrations are hashed you cannot edit old migrations; this may cause you issues should you upgrade PostgreSQL and it drops support for a syntax or feature you were previously using.
+We plan to fix this issue _if and when_ it occurs, so if this affects you please open a detailed issue.
+- the approach of up-only and re-runnable migrations is not for the faint of heart ─ it requires solid SQL knowledge and if insufficient attention is paid it could result in your migrations and your local database state to drift apart.

-[Graphile Starter](https://github.com/graphile/starter).
-However, it is not for the faint of heart - this software is powerful and requires knowledge of SQL.
-If you don't understand what makes Graphile Migrate awesome, or you're concerned about it continuing to evolve, you may want to consider an alternative migration framework such as these awesome (and quite diverse) projects:
+If you don't understand what makes Graphile Migrate awesome, you may want to consider an alternative migration framework such as these awesome (and quite diverse) projects:

 - [db-migrate](https://db-migrate.readthedocs.io/en/latest/Getting%20Started/commands/)
 - [sqitch](https://sqitch.org/)